 Article V Information Center Director

-Professor Robert G. Natelson is the Senior Fellow in Constitutional Jurisprudence at the Independence Institute in Denver and at the Heartland Institute in Arlington Heights, IL.
+Professor Robert G. Natelson is the Senior Fellow in Constitutional Jurisprudence at the Independence Institute in Denver.
 He served as a law professor for 25 years at three different universities.
-His research has been cited repeatedly at the U.S. Supreme Court by both justices and parties as well as by the highest courts of 13 states.
+His research has been cited repeatedly at the U.S. Supreme Court by both justices and parties, by several federal courts, and by the highest courts of at least 15 states.